What Can a Landlord Deduct From a Deposit?

 Read more →

-TL;DR Tenancy deposit protection London landlords must arrange covers every deposit taken on every assured tenancy, there is no minimum threshold, no exemption for short tenancies, and no exemption for…
+TL;DR Tenancy deposit rules apply to every deposit taken on every assured tenancy: there is no minimum threshold, no exemption for short tenancies, and no exemption for trusted tenants.
+Three…

 Read more →